 For most nationalities, you have to have taken yellow fever vaccines to enter South Africa and have an international yellow fever card.
 Although the health control at the airport is not strict.
 Even so, they are highly recommended.

 For malaria, I don't know of any shots you can take, just pills like Mihir Ranadive just mentioned.
 The pills are not soft on your stomach though.
-A lot of doctors just recommend using a very strong insect repellent, specially in the evening (there is a very popular one you can buy in South Africa called Tabard, it's very effective). almost 6 years ago
+A lot of doctors just recommend using a very strong insect repellent, specially in the evening (there is a very popular one you can buy in South Africa called Tabard, it's very effective). over 7 years ago

 Botswana and South Africa are NOT in Yellow Fever transmission areas.
 However if you have been to a country which is at risk, you'll need a Yellow Fever vaccination and a card to prove you have had it before you're allowed to enter.